Wardrop/Scorched/docs/routing.md

 * `**` - Matches all characters including the forward slash.
 * `:param` - Same as `*` except the capture is named to whatever the string following the single-colon is.
 * `::param` - Same as `**` except the capture is named to whatever the string following the double-colon is.
 * `$` - If placed at the end of a pattern, the pattern only matches if it matches the entire path.
-For actions, this is implied, so it should only be explicitly added if trying to match a dollar sign character.
+For routes, this is implied, so it should only be explicitly added if trying to match a dollar sign character.
 If added anywhere other than the end of the pattern, it will match the dollar sign character.